Nartzen/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 Merges the training and test data together
-Keeps only the features that are mean or std type calculations Applies metadata information from step 1 to provide descriptive variable names to the data Generates one dataset and writes it locally as "tidyHRAdataset.csv" Groups the dataset by activity and subject and calculates the average for each mean and std feature Writes "tidy2HRAdataset.csv locally.
+Keeps only the features that are mean or std type calculations Applies metadata information from step 1 to provide descriptive variable names to the data Generates one dataset and writes it locally as "TidyData.txt" Groups the dataset by activity and subject and calculates the average for each mean and std feature Writes "TidyData.txt" locally.
-Both the "tidyHRAdataset.csv" and "tidy2HRAdatset.cvs are provided in this repository.